 - Data lifecycle: The data lifecycle for PII must begin with a clear purpose for collecting user data.
 It also maps how PII is managed, from collection to deletion.

 - Data ethics: Ethics extend beyond lawfulness and compliance with data privacy regulations.
-Ethical behavior towards personal data includes transparency, openness, and fairness regarding how that data is handled.
+Ethical behaviour towards personal data includes transparency, openness, and fairness regarding how that data is handled.